There’s so much in the news about the importance of saving the planet that it can seem completely overwhelming!

 Trees take sunlight and carbon dioxide (CO2) and convert them to glucose and oxygen.
 In this process, carbon is taken from the atmosphere and stored within the plant.
 By storing carbon in this way, trees are known as carbon sinks.
 But how big an impact do forests have on global CO2 levels in the atmosphere?

 Put simply, the positive impact of tree planting on the environment is huge, providing it is done in the right way.
 When planting trees, it is really important to make sure that you plant a variety of native species.
-Not only does this increase the likelihood of these trees surviving (and storing as much carbon as possible in the process), but it will also provide a habitat for local wildlife.
-Certain tree planting projects also empower local communities by employing them to plant and protect the trees, giving an added benefit beyond just the environmental one!
+This increases the likelihood of these trees surviving.
+Additionally, it will provide a habitat for local wildlife.
+Certain tree planting projects also empower local communities by employing them to plant and protect the trees.
 Vavista is happy to be involved in projects just like these.
 We are proud partners of Eden Reforestation Projects, making a positive environmental impact whilst supporting local communities.

 When done correctly, tree planting is a very effective way of removing carbon from the atmosphere